MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * Step 4: Use ***Create or Update App Service Plan*** as criteria.
 * Step 5: Type a name, a description and a severity for your alert. ex: ***GAB 2018 App service plan updates*** and ***A change has been made to your service plan***, ***Severity 3***
 * Step 6: Use the Action Group generated in the previous step ( or create a new one)
 * Step 7: Review your alert definition and save.
-Note: alert could takes around 5 minutes to be activated.
+Note: Alert could take around 5 minutes to be activated.
 * Step 8: Let's now change your App Service Plan back to Free tier.

 This last step should generate an alert to your action group.